fmauger1/QMol-grid/README.md

 In this example, we illustrate how to use the `QMol-grid` package to integrate the TDDFT dynamics of an open-shell one-dimentional molecular ion model with 3 atomic centers and 5 active electrons.

 ### Initial condition
 In the `QMol-grid` package, TDDFT simulations are decoupled from setting up the initial condition, which must be done independently.
+Similar to [example 1](#example1), we build the molecular model out of 3 one-dimensional atomic models, each contributing 2 electrons to the molecule, using soft-Coulomb potentials.
 For our example, we start by calculating the neutral-molecule ground state:
 ```Matlab
 % Molecular model
 V_1     =   QMol_Va_softCoulomb('atom','X_1','charge',2,'position',-3);